ShawkTeam/.github/profile/README.md

 We are a development team based in Azerbaijan and Turkiye.
 We maintain Custom ROM's and we also work on other projects.

 Running into a problem, need help with something or would like to suggest something?
-[Join our Telegram](https://t.me/shawkbuilddiscussion).
+[Join our discussion Telegram](https://t.me/shawkbuilddiscussion).

 ## Features